 Incident reporting allows for early investigation of events that have or may have caused harm to patients, staff, students, or visitors at Summit Healthcare.
 Summit Healthcare utilizes the Quantros web-based incident reporting and feedback system located on each desktop pc.
 No log in ID or password is required.
 Incident reporting is anonymous.
 Please contact the unit supervisor for more information regarding reporting incidents or near misses.
 Summit Healthcare utilizes a “Just Culture” non punitive response to incident reporting.
 Trending of process problems are the basis for quality improvement initiatives.

-Rapid Response Team – Indicates assistance is needed for a patient who is exhibiting early changes in clinical condition.
+- Rapid Response Team – Indicates assistance is needed for a patient who is exhibiting early changes in clinical condition.
 Rapid Response Team response includes: ER and ICU RNs, the hospitalist on duty, respiratory therapists, and the patients nurse.
 The initial response team will determine if the ER physician is needed.
 This response team does not require a full Life Support Team Response.
 Summit Healthcare has specific Rapid Response Team calls that are patient and situation specific.

 Summit Healthcare welcomes travelers and seasonal employees!
 We welcome students and regard precepting students as a privilege.
 Students will need to contact their clinical instructor for any clinical questions they have.
 Summit Healthcare staff is also available to assist students in their learning experience.
 Our goal is to provide you with the best possible clinical experience.

 This page is a pre-requisite to taking the Competency Quiz.